ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

   - **cc_library**: describes what is needed to build a library component (usually produces a single object file)
   - **cc_library_with_tflite**: specialized version of cc_library which links to tensorflow lite components
   - **mediapipe_proto_library**: describes what is needed to build a library component from a protobuf file
-  - **http_archive**: describes where to find and build an external library, similar to CMake's ExternalProject or Fetchcontent funtionality
+  - **http_archive**: describes where to find and build an external library, similar to CMake's ExternalProject or Fetchcontent functionality
   - **mediapipe_simple_subgraph**: describes a workflow, or sub-workflow, for a tool
   - **http_file**: describes where to find a single file on the web, typically a precompiled data file